Italo-Paulista

-The Italo-Paulista (Íntalo-baolista), also known as Paulistalian, is a language that blends Italian dialects with the Caipira dialect.
+The Italo-Paulista (Ítalo-paulista), also known as Paulistalian, is a language that blends Italian dialects with the Caipira dialect.
 It was widely spoken by Italian immigrants and their descendants until the early 1960s in São Paulo State, especially in the Greater São Paulo region.
 Italo-Paulista or Paulistalian was commonly spoken on the streets of São Paulo.

 In 1911, the poet Oswald de Andrade, of Portuguese descent, under the Italian pseudonym "Annibale Scipione," created the magazine Cartas D’Abax’O Pigues, using language as a means of publication.
 Consequently, in 1915, the Brazilian magazine O Queixoso used the expression "língua do Abaixo Piques" ("Abaixo Piques language") to promote the Italo-Paulista publication La Divina Increnca by Juó Bananère.

 History

 At the beginning of the 20th century, Italian and its dialects were spoken almost as much as Portuguese in São Paulo, influencing the formation of the current Paulista dialect.
 With influences from the Caipira language, native to São Paulo, the Italo-Paulista was created by the thousands of Italian immigrants who settled in the state.
 Later, this language became extensively documented by authors such as Oswald de Andrade and Juó Bananère.